-Fuel filters are located in the mechanical space under the aft in deck hatch.
-The filters are the water separator type and there is one filter for each engine fuel line.
-Check both filters for water frequently to ensure an adequate supply of clean, dry fuel to the engines.
+Fuel filters are located inside the mechanical space.
+There is one water-separator type filter for each engine fuel line.
+Check all filters for water frequently to ensure an adequate supply of clean, dry fuel to the engines.
 The filter elements should be changed once a season.